srivatsacool/Automatic-License-Plate-Recognition-with-OCR/README.md

-# **Handdrawn AlphaNumeric Recognizer using CNN**
+# **Automatic License Plate Recognition with OCR**
 #### Made by :- Srivatsa Gorti

-**Aim** :- An end-to-end web app , for hand-drawn alphanumeric (Numbers and Letters) recognizer using CNN .
-The user themself can draw letters or numbers on th canvas and the model would predict/recognizer which letter or number it is with sound effects .An end-to-end web app , for hand-drawn alphanumeric (Numbers and Letters) recognizer using CNN .
-The user themself can draw letters or numbers on th canvas and the model would predict/recognizer which letter or number it is with sound effects .
+**Aim** :- An end to end web app of ALPR with OCR .
+This model will automatically detect License Plate of cars and read the number plate using an OCR and display it .
+The main reason of this app is to catch overspeeding divers and inform the local authority using the number plate recorded .
+The OCR used in this app is EasyOCR .
+Please try the app , link given below .

 ## Demo :